 - Other income of Rs 150,000

-Now, the below table will help one understand how a senior citizen stands benefitted over a normal taxpayer with the provisions of Section 80TTB
+Now, the following table will help you understand how a senior citizen stands to benefit (as against a normal taxpayer) with the provisions of Section 80TTB

 (Amount in Rs)